|Nutrition Facts (per serving)|

 Rice is a commonly served side dish in Middle Eastern cuisine and the more aromatic varieties like jasmine and basmati are the most popular.
-Basmati is a slender, long grain rice that's typically associated with Indian cuisine.
+Basmati is slender, long grain rice that's typically associated with Indian cuisine.
 The name itself is Hindi for "fragrant."
 Native to the Indian subcontinent, it's now grown and exported from India, Bangladesh, and Pakistan.

 This fabulous side dish is full of nutty flavor.
 The already nutty flavor of the basmati rice is enhanced with some pine nuts to show just how much you can do with rice.

 1 cup basmati rice

-- 2 cups vegetable stock
+2 cups vegetable stock

-- 1/4 cup yellow onion (chopped)
+1/4 cup chopped yellow onion

-- 3 tablespoons olive oil
+3 tablespoons olive oil

-- 1/4 cup pine nuts
+1/4 cup pine nuts

-- In a large saucepan, heat the olive oil over medium heat.
+In a large saucepan, heat the olive oil over medium heat.
 Add the minced garlic, pine nuts, and chopped onion.
-Saute for a few minutes until the onions and garlic are tender.
+Sauté for a few minutes until the onions and garlic are tender.

-- Add the rice to the saucepan and mix well.
+Add the rice to the saucepan and mix well.
 Add the vegetable stock and bring to a boil.
-Reduce the heat to medium low and cover.
+Reduce the heat to medium-low and cover.
 Allow to simmer for approximately 20 minutes, fluff with a fork and serve hot.